cheaper than a delivery van

 by bike vs delivery van (research done in the heart of London)

-The last mile, i.e. the final link in the supply chain, represents between 30 and 50% of the total cost of delivery.
+The last mile, i.e. the last link in the logistics chain, represents 30 to 50% of the total cost of an urban delivery.

-Cycle logistics refers to all the solutions that allow goods to be delivered by bike.
+Cycle logistics is the term used to describe all the solutions that enable goods to be delivered by bicycle.
 Combined with existing modes of transport for long distances, it is integrated into the logistics chain.
-This leads to the notion of multimodality.
+This leads to the concept of multimodality.

 The purpose of cycle logistics is to install warehouses called (micro-)hubs on the edge of city centres to allow access for bicycles to the city centres.
 This efficient delivery method has two main advantages: smooth deliveries and a reduced carbon footprint.

-This is why we develop adapted Modules capable of meeting the needs of each flow (parcels, fresh goods, pallets, meals, etc.).
+This is the reason why we develop adapted Modules capable of meeting the needs of each flow (parcels, fresh goods, pallets, meals, etc.).